 (v) will still have access to a secure web page, where the same campus load data would be posted and made available to the campuses.

 The Universities are required by basic principles of contract law to cooperate with Enron's efforts to mitigate the damages alleged by the Universities.
 See, e.g., Shaffer v.
 Debbas, 17 Cal.
 App.
 4th 33, 41 (1993) ("A plaintiff who suffers damage as a result of either a breach of contract or a tort has a duty to take reasonable steps to mitigate those damages and will not be able to recover for any losses which could have been thus avoided.").
-Their failure to permit Enron to install these solutions makes any continued damage the Universities' responsibility.
+Their failure to permit Enron to install these solutions makes any continued damage the Universities' responsibility. [perhaps we should also note the K language about access and cooperation]

 E. Plaintiffs' Authorities Do Not Support Injunctive Relief